weewx/weewx/docs/series_tags.md

 ```

 ## Optional formatting
-Similar to its scalar cousins, the output can be formatted.
-At this point, there are
+Similar to its scalar cousins, custom formatting can be applied to the results.
+Currently,
-two types of formatting: one for strings, and one for JSON.
-CSV may be added in the future.
+there are two types of formatting: one for strings, and one for JSON.

 ### Optional string formatting
 The format of the data can be changed with optional suffix `.format()`.
 Only the data is affected.